RSijelmass/deblocracy/README2.md

 ```

 ## Problem to be Solved
-The aim of the project is to make voting more decentralised.
+The aim of the project is **to make voting more decentralised**.
 Secondary goals, in turn, will be to make voting more:
 - accessible
 - transparent
 - accurate

 Blockchain could solve this debacle.
 This is because with blockchain:
-- Security in its openness: it's controlled by everyone and no-one
+- Security is in its openness: it's controlled by everyone and no-one
-- It can't be corrupted, trusting the 51% majority
+- It can't be corrupted; trusting the 51% majority
-- Anonimity takes away the lack of confidence and danger behind voting
+- Anonimity (for both the users and the miners) takes away the lack of confidence and danger behind voting
-- Being online, accessibility increases
+- Being online, its accessibility increases

 *After brainstorming, these problems arose debating the downsides of the current voting system:*
 * not many people go out to vote